 Ihor Solovei, head of the Center for Strategic Communications and Information Security, focused on the issue of Russia’s genocidal rhetoric in the information space.
 In particular, he mentioned that calls for violence and destruction of Ukrainians were contained in the article “What should Russia do with Ukraine?” by the Russian political technologist Timofei Sergeitsev, published on the website of the Russian state news agency RIA Novosti on April 3, 2022, that is, already during the full-scale Russian invasion of Ukraine.

-After the speeches of all the participants of the conference, it was suggested to prepare a summary of the scientists’ main proposals and submit such an analytical reference as a kind of action plan to the higher authorities.
+After the speeches of all the participants of the conference, it was suggested to prepare a summary of the scholars’ main proposals and submit such an analytical reference as a kind of action plan to the higher authorities.